kosmojs/kosmojs/docs/generators/solid/routing.md

 This keeps initial bundle sizes small and improves application startup time.
 Users only download the code for routes they actually visit.

-While there could theoretically be an option to eagerly load certain critical routes, implementing this would require parsing each component's AST to detect configuration options.
-Importing components to check for options would defeat the purpose of lazy loading, so the generator takes the pragmatic approach of lazy-loading everything consistently.

 The route configuration also includes a preload function.
 If your page component exports a `preload` function, the router calls it in specific situations: when the component first loads, when users hover over links to that route, or when navigation to that route occurs.

 This preloading improves perceived performance by fetching data before the component actually renders.